cristinasewell/pythonEnvs/README.md

 - `cd pythonEnvs`
 - `conda env create -n myenvname -f envs/python3.8env.yml`

+- The `-n myenvname` is optional because the name is already defined in the yaml file so you can simply do:
+- `conda env create -f envs/python3.8env.yml`

 To create a development environment from scratch with a new python version:
 First add conda-forge as the highest priority channel: